Universal Tennis Foundation Programs

 The Universal Tennis Foundation is a 501(c)(3) charitable organization.
 Its federal tax identification number is 92-0791129.
 All checks can be written to Universal Tennis Foundation and mailed to Universal Tennis Foundation, c/o UTR Sports, 2100 Geng Road 2nd Floor, Palo Alto, CA 94303.
 If interested in donating through a Charitable Gift Fund, please contact info@universaltennis.foundation for more details.

-2025 Hurd Awards Announced
+2026 Hurd Awards

-2025 Hurd Award Recipients Revealed
+2026 Hurd Award Recipients revealed

 In 2017, Mark Hurd, as co-CEO of Oracle Company launched the Oracle U.S. Tennis Awards: a pair of $100,000 grants given to two American college players who are continuing their professional development.
 The first recipients, UCLA Bruin Mackenzie McDonald and Virginia Cavalier Danielle Collins, each used the award funding to make substantial inroads in their first year on tour.
 In addition to the Oracle U.S. Tennis awards, Mark Hurd helped upgrade American players' developmental opportunities by creating an invaluable network of Challenger events in the U.S. and also was a huge proponent of the game-changing UTR Rating system.